 The Right of Inquiry was first written by Dean Marvin J. Malecha as a guide for the development of a learning culture at the College of Environmental Design at California State Polytechnic University in Pomona.
 It was later modified by Dean Malecha for a second implementation with the College of Design at North Carolina State University.
-It is again being modified by President Malecha for a third implementation at the NewSchool of Architecture and Design in San Diego.
+It is again being modified by President Malecha for a third implementation at the NewSchool of Architecture & Design in San Diego.

 The Right to Explore an Individual Identity

 Each person is unique with the reasonable expectation that creative expression is the hallmark of a life in design.
 No path of inquiry should ever be denied to an individual willing to undertake learning as a personal search.

 The Right to Learn in an Environment Free of Prejudice

 It is the right of an individual to experience the diversity of philosophical and cultural lessons in the world today.
 Each individual has the right to learn without fear.

 The Right to Access Information without any form of Censorship

 Knowledge must never be withheld from the learning experience because of the judgment of another individual on the basis of religious, social or political opinions.
 The free exploration of knowledge in all of its forms is essential to a vital design experience.